Best Apps for Architects in 2022

 BEST FOR | Creating professional floor plans with your mobile device’s camera

-Locometric’s ten years of experience of using iPhone & iPad sensors to automatically create floor plans with RoomScan Pro was all distilled into version 1.0 of RoomScan LiDAR.
+RoomScan LiDAR’s developers, Locometric, have a decade of experience creating apps that make the most of iPhone & iPad sensors – and it shows.
 The RoomScan LiDAR app is as easy to use as tapping each wall and swiping for doors and openings.
-LiDAR does the rest, enabling you to create an accurate 3D model in minutes.
+LiDAR does the rest, enabling you to create an accurate 2D and even 3D model in minutes.

 - Quick, accurate floor plans in any building, furnished or unfurnished.
 RoomScan LiDAR even scans curved walls.